Buying Goods or Services

 - For purchases greater than $100,000

-**All purchases are subject to Baylor’s Procurement Policy.
-In the event of a conflict between this table and the policy, the policy shall prevail.
-It is the purchaser’s responsibility to be familiar with the policy.
+**All purchases are subject to Baylor's Procurement Policy.
+If this table and the policy conflict, the policy prevails.
+It is the purchaser's responsibility to be familiar with the policy.

-Baylor Purchasing Cards (P-Cards) are University-liability credit cards issued in the names of authorized, trained individuals to purchase certain eligible goods and services in support of the university.
+Baylor Procurement Cards (P-Cards and Department Cards) are University-liability credit cards issued in the names of authorized, trained individuals to purchase certain eligible goods and services in support of the University.
 Only eligible direct business expenses may be charged; personal purchases are strictly prohibited.
-All transactions must be supported by a detailed business purpose and proof of purchase documentation and reconciled in Ignite Expense.
+All transactions must be supported by a detailed business purpose and proof-of-purchase documentation and reconciled in Ignite Expense.
 Improper use of the card, including use for personal purchases, may result in disciplinary action up to and including termination of employment.

-P-Cards may be used in limited circumstances where a purchase is within the limits of the card program and a purchase order is impractical.
-Please see the Purchasing Card Policy for more detailed information.
+Procurement Cards may be used when a purchase is within the card program limits and a purchase order is impractical.
+See the Purchasing Card Policy for more detail.